My First (Self-Published) Project is Now Available!

 Risin’ to the Top, originally performed in 1988 by Keni Burke, was a jam that I definitely grooved to when I was an undergraduate student pursuing a degree in Political Science at the former Clark College, which was soon to be Clark Atlanta University.
 It has been sampled by quite a few musical artists, in particular Mary J. Blige.

-Today, when I look around and see so many hateful, materialistic, and selfish black men and women operating in ways that tear themselves and others down, and keep them from experiencing happiness, it saddens me (and sometimes it rightly angers me).
+Today, when I look around and see so many hateful, materialistic, and selfish black men and women operating in ways that tear themselves and others down, and making choices that keep them from experiencing happiness, it saddens me (and sometimes it rightly angers me).
 Is this us?
 Collectively, is this who we have become: devaluing and holding blackness in contempt like our oppressors did to our ancestors?

 No, on this trip to Chocolate City, when I had the chance to talk with these beautiful black people and to perhaps make some new friends who are living out their lives with dedication to building themselves up and helping people in need, I was truly INSPIRED and once again proud to be who I am: A BLACK WOMAN.